 Clarity refers to a diamond’s internal and external characteristics or inclusions.
 A diamond’s final clarity grade is determined by evaluating the size, nature (type), number, and location of each of these inclusions while using 10x magnification.

 Just as with color, the higher the diamond rates on the clarity scale, the rarer and therefore more valuable it becomes.
 The most difficult part of clarity is that even within a particular clarity grade, one diamond may be valued higher than another.
 This is due to the diamond’s marketability.

 A diamond buyer wants to resell your diamond and the more desirable it is to a buyer, the faster he can sell it and the more he will be able to command.

 For Example, one diamond with a GIA clarity grade of SI2 has a callable, or grade setting inclusion, that is a white or even translucent inclusion located near the outer edge of the diamond.
 When mounted in a setting, this inclusion can be mostly if not completely covered by a prong, concealing it and giving the diamond the visual appearance of a much higher clarity grade.

-The next diamond with a grade of SI2 and all other factors being equal has a large black Selling inclusion that is located in the very center or table of the diamond.
-Its type and location within the cheap mlb jerseys diamond makes it easily seen without magnification by even an untrained eye.
+The next diamond with a grade of SI2 and all other factors being equal has a large black inclusion that is located in the very center or table of the diamond.
+Its type and location within the diamond makes it easily seen without magnification by even an untrained eye.

-If you were purchasing one of Creating these diamonds, which would you choose?
+If you were purchasing one of these diamonds, which would you choose?

 The answer is clear and therefore while the two diamonds seem similar on paper, they cannot be valued the same.